glowkeeper/Provenator/README.md

 ### Getting Started

-In addition to the prerequisites above, also install those below.
-Then follow the install instructions to get the project up and running on the Ethereum test network [rinkeby](https://www.rinkeby.io).
+In addition to the prerequisites for running **Provenator** locally, also install those listed below.
+Then follow the instructions to get the project up and running on the Ethereum test network [rinkeby](https://www.rinkeby.io).

 ### Prerequisites